tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Very bad, which parts are very bad or what is very bad?

-I think that when we keep them as in the same wing going, I sort of expected more coffee area discussions and day to day communication but I see trends that they after a certain amount of time normally tend to keep to their team: have their own coffee times, go to lunch not mix.
+I think that when we keep them as... in the same wing going, I sort of expected more coffee area discussions and day to day communication but I see trends that they after a certain amount of time normally tend to keep to their team: have their own coffee times, go to lunch not mixed.
 Not always but more than I expected cause sometimes we just move around the people in the team not in the new organisation but in the old and then we saw the same trend after a couple of months.
 So I wonder why, but that's what we have seen and that's one of the reasons why we really keep the reviews together.
 To really get all teams knowing what is really happening in APC area.
-I think in basic that that should not be necessary that should just be solved by interest and discussion.
+I think in basic I think that should not be necessary, that should just be solved just by interest and discussion.
 I mean they really know each other and have been working in the same team in the past and so on.
 For some reason the communication stops.

 ### But it seems like it's their fault, their responsibility to talk to other people more and if you don't shove them into the direction they don't?